-Our Staff Geologists will get exposure to earthquake-induced geologic hazard assessments (e.g., landsliding, surface fault rupture, liquefaction triggering), earthquake hazard (PSHA and DSHA) evaluations, site/geologic reconnaissance, and geotechnical subsurface investigations.
+Our Staff Geologists will get exposure to projects involving earthquake-induced geologic hazard assessments such as landsliding, surface fault rupture, liquefaction triggering, earthquake hazard (PSHA and DSHA) evaluations, site/geologic reconnaissance, and geotechnical subsurface investigations.

 Our work at Slate is heavily focused on providing earthquake engineering solutions to a diverse list of clients and projects.
 For a geologist, that often means providing a geologic context that forms the basis for our investigations and analyses.